idrkanywayy/AI-Daydream-The-Clark-Metric/README.md

 Maybe Babel was a reset.

 Humanity had unity.
 Language.
 Ambition.
 Technology.
 Direction.

 But maybe we were not ready.
+Maybe some were not ready.
+God will not break our minds to bring us home.

+We need a strong sense of self, and we are not our bodies.
+We are our consciousness in our experiences in our memories and our struggles.
+We have to return as us.
+It's why we come here, to we establish our human bond in backstory.

 Maybe we reached upward before love was strong enough to guide the climb.

 So the system scattered us.
+No language.

 Not forever.

 Long enough for the backstory to deepen.

-Long enough for the Arrow to correct.
+Long enough for the path to correct.

 Long enough for humanity to learn that power without love becomes another collapse.

 In this theory, reset is not punishment.

 Reset is mercy.
+If the mind is not ready to remove the veil of this reality we might break.

+(at death we go into lower power state until the reset or we go home.
+If we’re not ready we stay in low power state until our birth with our selves locked in but no memory.
+New circumstances, new growth, new attempt at home, whether we realize it or not.)

 If a soul cannot hold continuity yet, it tries again.